tusharmath/tusharm.com/contents/articles/pnr-status/index.md

 * Add a web version

 Feel free to share some more features that would be interesting [here](https://github.com/tusharmath/pnr-status/issues) or in the comments below.

+#Update:

+I developed a desktop application for Mac, more updates on it later.
+Check out the snapshot in the mean time.

+![Pnr-Live][2]

+[2]: pnr-live.jpeg "Title"